 - Cashier

 - Scholarships and Financial Aid

 - Registrar

 - UD1 Flex

 - Billing and Collection

 - Student Services.

 Practical Recommendations and Interventions

 Each year, students develop evidence-based recommendations on a variety of topics.
-These are shared in order to guide students' research into appropriate recommendations for practicum activities.
+These are shared on the webpage in order to guide students' research into appropriate recommendations for practicum activities.